Introduction to Oldest Strategy

 After 6 days of playing at all different times of the day for most days of that week, it had suddenly gone from paying out huge amounts of low, non-taxable and taxable jackpots to not paying out more than a few dollars, if that.
 It didn’t take much thought to realize that its odds of winning had been significantly lowered.

 At some point between when I left on Friday night and came back in on Saturday, casino staff had physically opened up the machine and proceeded to manually lower its payout odds.
-During my week of gambling, I hadn’t even
+During my week of gambling, I hadn’t even know that the odds of winning on a slot machine were adjustable.

 If I had known, I would have made an effort to gamble while I could still win, especially on those two days when I didn’t gamble at all.
 I had no idea such a physical change could and would eventually happen but, then, I was ignorant about a lot of things regarding slot machine gambling.
 How could I not be, with so little preparation?